thepocagency/com.tpa.opensource.twitterapi.examples/README.md

 ## Visible results

-We've created a very simple Formatter to print lighted log messages, so in log/twitter.log, you can find result:
+We've created a very simple formatter to print lighted log messages.
+So at the end of the execution, you can find results in the file log/twitter.log :

 Example of result: